Herringbone seating

 Following the adoption of herringbone seating by other airlines, Virgin Atlantic filed a lawsuit against the seat manufacturer, Contour Aerospace, and airlines that have purchased and installed herringbone seats in their aircraft.
 Virgin Atlantic claims that they own the patent to the seats and that the other airlines have violated it.

 Herringbone seating allows all passengers to have direct access to an aisle, and provides increased privacy.
-However passenger access to a window may be limited.
-To maintain cost economies airlines may compromise seat width for seat length, leading some passengers to feel as if their seats are narrow, claustrophobic cubicles.
+However, passenger access to a window may be limited.
+To moderate cost, economy airlines may compromise seat width for seat length, leading some passengers to feel as if their seats are narrow, claustrophobic cubicles.

 Reverse herringbone seating is similar to herringbone, but with passengers angled towards the cabin windows rather than the aisle.
 Launched by JPA Design in December 2009, the US Airways A330-200 was the first cabin to feature reverse herringbone seats.
 Reverse herringbone seating is increasingly being adopted in business class cabins as airlines phase out older seats.

 Staggered herringbone seating is used for narrower-bodied aircraft and has the top side section of one seat touching the top of another seat.